 Initially, we planned for in-person training.
 Qola was already organized and equipped for live online training.
 So when we got to 2020 with the lockdowns and restrictions, it was not an issue, we quickly moved to the online training, and we had that successfully.
-So those were the reasons why I choose Qola.
+So those were the reasons why I chose Qola.

 Oh, nice words for me, thanks!
 So what could you say about your training experience with Qola?

 There are three parts to the ISTQB Certification scheme (Foundation, Advanced and Expert levels).
 I have chosen Agile as my next step.
-So the next training I am planning to take is the Agile Tester, still part of the foundation level.
+So the next training I plan to take is the Agile Tester, still part of the foundation level.
 Once I complete that, I am planning to move to automation testing.
 So I will then take a few courses in test automation.